mrobertsonris/EmailThreatHunting/README.md

 ---

+## ‼️ Disclaimer
+This project is provided "as-is" without any guarantee of updates or maintenance.
+Please note that some samples included may contain malicious links or attachments.
+By using this repository, you agree to handle all materials responsibly and understand the associated risks.
+The authors are not liable for any misuse or consequences resulting from the use of this project.

 ## 📖 Overview

 Email remains one of the most common cyberattack vectors, making email threat hunting a vital skill for security professionals.
 While tools like secure email gateways and provider-level protections (e.g., Office 365, Google Workspace) catch obvious threats, advanced phishing, spoofing, and sophisticated attacks often slip through.